-LEGAL LINES is a column sent out twice a month to more than 100 Colorado newspapers.
+LEGAL LINES is a column sent out once a month to more than 100 Colorado newspapers.
 It’s a general interest column that takes practical questions from readers and it runs in newspapers across the state.

 BAR NEWS.
 Bar News is a monthly compilation of news from the Colorado Bar Association, including Sections and Committees, Administration, and Local and Specialty Bar Associations, printed in The Colorado Lawyer.
 Send information and photos about these events and activities to Heather Clark at email@example.com.